mdcatapult/aurac-web-plugin/README.md

 Clicking this icon will reveal a popup.
 To run NER on the current page, click 'NER'.

 Aurac is capable of using different dictionaries for NER, accessible through Settings -> Preferences.
 Selecting a dictionary will cause Aurac to use that dictionary for NER.
-Each dictionary corresponds to a specific Leadmine deployment:
+Other than Swissprot, each dictionary corresponds to a specific Leadmine deployment:

 - Genes/Proteins
 - Diseases